qiskit-community/qiskit-jku-provider/README.md

 ## Usage

 We recommend to follow the [usage example](examples/jku_backend.py).
-More general information and education on running quantum simulation can be found in the [Qiskit instructions page](https://github.com/Qiskit/qiskit-terra) and the QISKit tutorials.
+More general information and education on running quantum simulation can be found in the [Qiskit instructions page](https://github.com/Qiskit/qiskit-terra) and the Qiskit tutorials.

 After installing both **qiskit-jku-provider** and **qiskit** itself, the simulator can be used in Qiskit code by importing the provider